googleapis/ruby-spanner-activerecord/examples/snippets/interleaved-tables/README.md

 ## Creating Interleaved Tables in ActiveRecord
 You can create interleaved tables using migrations in ActiveRecord by using the following Spanner ActiveRecord specific methods that are defined on `TableDefinition`:
-* `interleave_in`: Specifies the which parent table a child table should be interleaved in and optionally whether deletes of a parent record should automatically cascade delete all child records.
+* `interleave_in`: Specifies which parent table a child table should be interleaved in and optionally whether deletes of a parent record should automatically cascade delete all child records.
 * `parent_key`: Creates a column that is a reference to (a part of) the primary key of the parent table.
 Each child table must include all the primary key columns of the parent table as a `parent_key`.